Cham-Myae-40614796/Coursework-group2/README.md

 ###### *(24<sup>th</sup> July 2023 ~ 28<sup>th</sup> July 2023)*
 The aim of this code review is to report bugs during development and to format standard code style with PMD.
 This can provide performance increases.

 1. Work on deployment
+* Add changes to workflow configuration
-* Released after continuous development but only after merging branch
+* Release after continuous development but only after merging branch

 2. Report bugs system setup and bugs report
 * Create a bug report template, derived from default GitHub template